Rochester Software Transactional Memory

 • Timid - blocking, always aborts on conflict.
 Similar to "responder wins" policy in hardware TM

-This release of RSTM supports conflict detection based on visible or invisible readers, and eager or lazy acquire.
+When configured with the RSTM backend, this release supports conflict detection based on visible or invisible readers, and eager or lazy acquire.
 The appropriate command-line options are:

 • -V invis-eager (invisible readers, eager acquire)